CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 * Louisiana: Not updating on the weekends.
 * Michigan: Not providing death data on Sundays.
 No case data provided for August 21.
 * North Carolina: Not updating on Sundays.
+* Oklahoma: Only updating deaths on Tuesdays
 * Rhode Island: Not updating case, death, or recovered data on the weekends.
 Releasing county level cases and deaths once per week.
 * Tennessee: Not updating on weekends.
 * Washington: Did not update October 10-12 due to data entry issue.
 Back distribution is not available.
 As of December 20, no longer providing updates on Sundays.
 * Wyoming: Not updating on Saturdays.
-* North Carolina: Not updating on Sundays.

 International